ef1500/Elastichunt/README.md

   - Fully customizeable filters so you can download databases of interest automatically
   - Download Elasticsearch databases directly from the CLI
     - Automatically resolve database mapping and fieldnames
     - Prefer the functionality of AmIJesse's [tool](https://github.com/AmIJesse/Elasticsearch-Crawler)?
 No Problem!
 You can specify fieldnames you'd like to download directly from the CLI.
-Use the `-fn` argument for each fieldname you'd like to downlad.
+Use the `-fn` argument for each fieldname you'd like to download.

 ### Elastichunt in action
 ![OPEMAS](https://user-images.githubusercontent.com/45581646/220704670-3abe8e9f-ebcf-43f6-92ec-e18de551b423.gif)